Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

 .. note::

-    This command is also used for updating Red
+    These commands are also used for updating Red

 --------------------------
 Setting Up and Running Red